broisnischal/reutil/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
+3. Navigate to the `packages/reutil` directory.
-3. Install dependencies with `npm install`.
+4. Install dependencies with `npm install`.
-4. Create a new branch for your feature or bug fix.
+5. Create a new branch for your feature or bug fix.

 ## Adding a New Utility Component

-1. Create a new file in the appropriate directory (e.g., `src/components/NewUtility.tsx`).
+1. Create a new file in the appropriate directory (e.g., `packages/reutil/src/components/NewUtility.tsx`).
 2. Implement your utility component, following the existing code style and best practices.
-3. Add tests for your component in the `tests` directory.
+3. Add tests for your component in the `packages/reutil/tests` directory.
-4. Update the main export file to include your new component.
+4. Update the main export file (`packages/reutil/src/index.ts`) to include your new component.
 5. Create a documentation file in `pages/content/new-utility.md`.

 ## Documentation Guidelines